 You may have heard some recent sweeping claims that everyone can get all the vitamins and minerals they need from their diet, and that multivitamins are a waste of time and money.
 If only this were true.
-The rolling National Diet and Nutrition Surveys clearly show that significant numbers of UK adults and children obtain less than the minimum level that is needed to prevent nutritional deficiency diseases.
+The UK National Diet and Nutrition Surveys clearly show that significant numbers of adults and children obtain less than the minimum level that is needed to prevent nutritional deficiency diseases.

 Reference nutrient intakes (RNIs)